-Goodbye is perhaps the most bittersweet word one can ever say.
-This word can leave quite an impact on your life and may forever be etched into your memory.
-Perhaps the saddest goodbyes are those that are said without reason, and are said without warning.
+‘Goodbye’ is perhaps the most bittersweet word one can ever say – it can leave quite an impact on your life and may forever be etched into your memory.
+But, how to leave someone you love?
+Prepare for heartache.

-Before you make the crucial decision to leave someone, be sure to do some introspection.
-Goodbye is a serious word, and shouldn’t be said lightheartedly.
-Saying goodbye out of the blue can leave a traumatic scar to the other person involved.
+Before you make the crucial decision to leave someone you love, be sure to do some introspection.
+‘Goodbye’ is a serious word, and shouldn’t be said lightheartedly.

 Before you decide to leave someone, ask yourself these questions.

 This is perhaps the all-important question to ask yourself before you decide to leave your partner.
 Really give yourself time to answer this question, and be sure to dig deep.
 Remember that the reasons for leaving someone have to go beyond the superficial.

 Has the relationship become abusive?
 Do the sad moments outweigh the happy ones?
 When you find that you can no longer save the relationship, have that talk with your partner, and let go now before it becomes too late.
 [Read: 21 honest reasons why so many couples drift apart over time]